If you want to know the difference between a news story and a feature this is the guide for you.

-Don’t take it personally, keep going and in the long run your news-led PR will pay off – especially if you’re always thinking how you can help a reporter out.
+Don’t take it personally, keep going and in the long run your efforts will pay off – especially if you’re always thinking how you can help a reporter out.

 Feature Story Examples

 Features are much more reflective and examine current trends, patterns, mark an anniversary or take a more in-depth look at a current news story.